jeromeza/jerome.co.za/_posts/2015-11-22-Why-rDNS-matters-for-mail.md

 My old ISP had gone to hell.
 They had started shaping and throttling traffic aggressively and I simply wasn't getting what I paid for...

-The result was that I moved to a new ISP (Vox Telecom).
+The result bein that I moved to a new ISP (Vox Telecom).
 I signed up and eagerly awaited my details via email, yet they never arrived.

-As I manage my own email I decided to log in, and see if I could spot any issues, I soon did.
+As I manage my own email server I decided to log in, and see if I could spot any issues, I soon did.

 Vox's mail servers aren't configured correctly (go figure).
 They a) haven't setup rDNS and b) resolve to a local DNS entry - so my mailserver has blocked them.